nikbearbrown/Humanitarians_AI/WWW/README.md

 ## Website Structure

-The website follows a consistent structure for each major program:
+The website follows a consistent structure:
+1. A lightweight home page that introduces our mission and directs visitors to detailed program pages
-1. A main page with a short description, about section, and key features
+2. Program pages with a short description, about section, and key features
-2. A detailed page with comprehensive information about the program
+3. Detailed pages with comprehensive information about each program

 ## Content Purpose